TacticalOriental/ChatGPT_DarkMode_Charcoal_Palette_Restore/README.md

 ## Why this exists

 Recent ChatGPT UI/theme changes made the dark mode feel flatter and less visually separated.
-This script restores a deeper charcoal palette while keeping the interface clean and usable.
+This script restores the original charcoal palette while keeping the interface clean and usable.

 ## Troubleshooting